lenesk/sokolova.dk/danish-adjectives-part-1-in -front-of-the-noun-in-the-singular-indefinite.md

 ## Grammatical gender matching

 Danish adjectives usually match the grammatical gender of the noun in the singular indefinite, which they describe.
-There is no such phenomenon in English.
-En vej (=a way) is of 'en' (common) grammatical gender, et bord (=a table/desk) is of 'et' grammatical gender.
-So the same adjective 'lang' (=long) as the majority of the Danish adjectives will take a t-ending to describe an 'et’-gender noun, like et bord.
+There is no such phenomenon in English. *En vej* (a way) is of *'en'* grammatical gender, *et bord* (a table/desk) is of *'et'* grammatical gender.
+So the same adjective 'lang' (long) as the majority of the Danish adjectives will take a t-ending to describe an 'et’-gender noun, like *et bord*.
 In other words, Danish adjectives behave differently with 'en' and 'et' gender nouns in singular indefinite.
+When an adjective describes a singular indefininte noun of  *'en'* grammatical gender, nothing happens to this adjective, and it is used in its initial dictionary form, also known as 'n-form'.

 It will look like that:

-*en lang vej* = a long way
+> *en lang vej* = a long way
-*et langt bord* = a long table/desk
+> *et langt bord* = a long table/desk

 ## When t-matching is not possible?